 Val Walker leads the Business/Higher Education Roundtable (BHER).
 Made up of the heads of Canadian companies, universities and colleges, BHER works to support young Canadians as they transition from education to the workplace, strengthen research collaboration between industry and institutions, and help Canadian employers and workers adapt to the economy of the future.

 Prior to taking over BHER, Val was the Director of Policy at Mitacs.
 She holds a PhD from McGill University and is an alumna of the Government of Canada’s Recruitment of Policy Leaders Program.

 Phone: (416) 220-4191

-As Director of the Business/Higher Education Roundtable (BHER) Isabelle leads BHER’s external communications and supports its goals of boosting private sector and post-secondary research collaboration, boosting employment opportunities for young Canadians and helping businesses adapt to the economy of the future.
-Prior to this role, she worked as the Business Council’s communications officer, as a research fellow at the Centre for International Governance Innovation, and at The Carter Center in Atlanta, Georgia.
-She holds a BAH in history and political studies from Queen’s University and a Masters in Global Governance from the University of Waterloo.
+Prior to BHER, she worked in policy and communications at the Business Council of Canada, as a research fellow at the Centre for International Governance Innovation, and at The Carter Center in Atlanta, Georgia.
+An Action Canada Fellow, Isabelle holds a BAH in history and political studies from Queen’s University and a Masters in Global Governance from the University of Waterloo.

 With over two decades of software engineering experience at Nortel, Shopify and others, Andrea Ross has won awards as a software architect, software developer, educator and technology leader.

 She has developed innovative technology solutions across sectors, spanning from education, healthcare, geospatial, government and more.
 An active educator for much of her career, Andrea has taught at multiple universities and mentored numerous industry apprenticeship programs.